kaiaiei/hypraes/README.md

 chmod +x ~/.config/hypr/scripts/clear-aes.sh
 ```
 # Support / Contact Me 🙏
 If you like this project and want to support it, simply pressing star and forking the respositorie is a lot to me.
+(Also follow me ╥﹏╥)
 If you have a question please just pull a request and I will try to respond asap.